hychen/ke-e/README.md

 - object — produce an object.
 - objectOf - transform a class to an object arbitrary.
 - small - produce smaller version of a arbitrary.
-- recusive - produce a recusive value.
+- recursive - produce a recursive value.

 ### Locale